 THIS IS A LARGE MODULE and includes ALL

-the combat counters you need to play.
-What's more, the counter
+the combat counters you need to play the scenarios included plus

-collection included provides the British in KHAKI and the Germans
+provides the British in KHAKI and the Germans in FELDGRAU and

-in FELDGRAU and new poses have been created just for this product,
+new poses have been created just for this product, never used

 NOTE: THIS IS A VERY LIMITED PRINT RUN and as long as you see the page you can purchase